Image Restoration by Combined Order Regularization with Optimal Spatial Adaptation: Experimental results

 \section{Experimental results}

 For evaluating the restoration performance of the proposed COROSA approach, we considered deconvolution of Total Internal Reflection Fluorescence (TIRF) microscopy images and the reconstruction of Magnetic Resonance Images (MRI) from under-sampled Fourier data.
-These problems involve different measurement and noise models and are hence good candidates for evaluating the performance of the proposed approach alongside state of art methods.
-In choosing the methods for comparison, we restrict ourselves to derivative based regularization methods, and we do not compare with learning based methods.
+These problems involve different measurement and noise models and are hence good candidates for evaluating the performance of the proposed approach alongside the state-of-the-art methods.
 We compare COROSA with second order TV (TV2) \cite{Scherzer_tv2_98}, Hessian-Schatten norm regularization (HS) \cite{HS_13}, combined order TV (COTV) \cite{Combined_order_TV} and TGV2 \cite{TGV2} regularization methods.
 We also implemented the combined order TV formulation with Hessian-Schatten norm regularization replacing the original second order TV term, for the purpose of comparison.
 We refer to this method as Combined Order Hessian-Schatten (COHS) regularization.
 For the HS functional, we found that setting $p=1$ yielded the best performance.
 We also include the result of the multi-resolution loop represented by equations \eqref{eq:mrbeta} and \eqref{eq:mrsi} in the comparison (without BCD iterations of equations \eqref{eq:bcd1} and \eqref{eq:bcd2}).
 We denote this by COROSA-I. For objective comparison, we use Signal to Noise Ratio (SNR) \cite{bertero_inverse} and Structural Similarity Index (SSIM) \cite{ssim} scores.
+In tables, we use COR. and COR-I to denote COROSA and COROSA-I respectively.

 The smoothing parameter $\lambda$ was tuned for best performance in terms of SSIM and SNR by using original reference images as done by most methods that focus on the design of regularization.
 In the case of COTV, and COHS, additional tuning is required to fix the parameters determining the first and second order TV terms.
 In this regard, we set the relative weights between first and second order derivatives so as to yield the lowest regularization functional cost.
-This ensures that the corresponding functionals fit to the measurements, while tuning $\lambda$ for best score ensures overall balance between regularization and data fitting terms in restoration.
+This ensures that only $\lambda$ is required to be tuned using the reference images.